 4. STABILISES BABY’S BLOOD GLUCOSE LEVELS

-Hypoglycemia is a common occurrence in infancy and often requires intensive care, which means a period of separation of baby from mum.
+Hypoglycaemia is a common occurrence in infancy and often requires intensive care, which means a period of separation between baby and mum.

 According to data presented at the National Conference of the National Assoc. of Paediatric Nurse Practitioners (NAPNAP) “Simple measures such as early breastfeeding and skin-to-skin contact are proven to help maintain or raise blood glucose levels.”

 5. ENCOURAGES BETTER SLEEP

 When being held skin-to-skin, most new babies fall into a deep sleep most easily.
 Who knows, the both of you could score a 60-minute slumber!

 6. LOWERS RISK OF POST BIRTH BLOOD LOSS AND SPEEDS UP DELIVERY OF PLACENTA